 Tag Archives | humanities

-Durham County Library will host a discussion about soccer, politics and the relationship between France and Algeria led by Professor Laurent Dubois from Duke University.
-The discussion will take place at 3 p.m. on Saturday, August 31 at the Southwest Regional Library, 3605 Shannon Road.
+Durham County Library will host Professor of Islamic Studies Omid Safi for a discussion and performance of the poetry of Rumi.
+The performance will take place at 3 p.m. on Saturday, September 21, at the Southwest Regional Library, 3605 Shannon Road.

 Durham County Library will host the directors and members of the cast from PlayMakers production of Katori Hall’s The Mountaintop, for a discussion of this powerful play set in Memphis on April 3, 1968.
 The program takes place at 7 p.m. on Monday, September 16, at the Main Library, 300 N. Roxboro St.

 Durham County Library will host playwright and actress Anita Woodley for a multimedia, theatrical performance of The Men in Me at 3 p.m. on Sunday, September 15, at the Main Library, 300 N. Roxboro.